Jasonette/documentation/docs/composition.md

       }
     }

-You can even create the entire JSON out of importing its root node:
+You can even create an entire JSON tree with an import:

     {
       "@": "https://jasonbase.com/things/3nf.json"
     }

-This may seem silly but it becomes powerful when combined with the [override](#overriding-imported-values) feature.
-Basically you can import a template from elsewhere and add small amount of code to customize it.
+This particular example may seem silly but it becomes powerful when combined with the [override](#overriding-imported-values) feature.

+Basically you can use this to import a base JSON you wish to inherit from, and then simply add a small amount of code to customize it.
 [See "override" section](#overriding-imported-values) for details.

 <br>

 ##■ Importing subtree

-Sometimes you may want to import only the subtree of the remote JSON.
+Sometimes you may want to import only the subtree of a remote JSON file.

 In this case, we use the following syntax:

-    [JSON PATH]@[JSON URL]
+    [JSON_PATH]@[JSON_URL]

 For example, let's say we have a "drinks" database at `https://drinks.db/drinks.json`.